adaanene/Client_Server_Architechture_with_MySQL/project_5.md

     ![bind](./images/mysql_bind.png)

-3. Before you can access MySQL database from the client you need to grant privileges over the database to the client.
-But you will first need to create a new user for the client (using IP address of the client), that will have access to the database.
+3. Before you can access MySQL database from the client you need to grant privileges over to user you will connecting with from the client.
+But you will first need to create a new user on MysQL server using the IP address of mysql client server, so that it has access to the database.

 - login to MySQL server from the server terminal with `sudo mysql`